-1. Essay
+Essay

 To demonstrate competency in written communication, you must submit a typed or a handwritten, two-three page essay.
 This essay will be reviewed for correctness in mechanics and spelling, and the ability to express ideas clearly.
-It should include information on why you have chosen teaching as a career, what you already know
+It should include information on why you have chosen teaching as a career, what you already know about teaching the age range for which you are applying, your experiences in a teaching setting and other experiences, and any additional characteristics you have which will make you a good teacher.

-2. Academic Faculty Reference Form
+1. Academic Faculty Reference Form